 Lung Processing for Single Cell Suspension

 Gently dissect the lung from the tissues in a 15-milliliter conical tube containing 5 milliliters of cold PBS [1].
-After dissection, remove the lung from the PBS and dry it using a paper towel [2].
+After dissection, remove the lung from the PBS and dry it using a paper towel.
+Dissect out the right and left lung from other tissues that were also extracted such the trachea.
+[2].

 Talent placing the lung into a tube containing PBS.

-Lung being dried on a paper towel.
+Lung being dried on a paper towel and being dissected.

 Prepare a digestion cocktail as described in the text manuscript and transfer the lung to a C (single letter ‘C’) -tube containing 1 milliliter of digestion cocktail [1].
 Transfer the tube to the tissue dissociator and follow the standardized protocol for processing lung tissue [2].